TechArtists/react-native-analytics/packages/analytics-mixpanel/README.md

   ConsoleAnalyticsAdaptor,
   TAAnalytics,
   TAAnalyticsConfig,
-} from 'react-native-ta-analytics';
+} from '@techartists/react-native-ta-analytics';
-import { MixpanelAnalyticsAdaptor } from '@react-native-ta-analytics/adaptor-mixpanel';
+import { MixpanelAnalyticsAdaptor } from '@techartists/react-native-ta-analytics-adaptor-mixpanel';

 const analytics = new TAAnalytics( new TAAnalyticsConfig({